Timez-zx/Fc_extended/README.md

 $\qquad$ 3. **fc_topo**: build the expander topo based on the flattened clos.
 $\qquad$ 4. **fc_topo_cpp**: Considering the time cost of python because it is dynamic, we use cpp to build the expander topo based on the flattened clos.
 $\qquad$ When compiling, **mac does not support static compiling, this can be done on the linux**.
-$\qquad$ **Or-tools** should be installed, and change the path in the Makefile relatively.
-The environment path should be configured.
+$\qquad$ **Or-tools should be installed, and change the path in the Makefile relatively.
+The environment path should be configured when using the Fc_edge_disjoin_route.**